 If you’re in a growth period, but have been struggling to give up control, nothing will make you learn to delegate like a demanding client.

 You might need help completing all of their requests, or simply need to free up some time to manage the client.
 Either way, if you’re going to meet the expectations from ALL your clients, you’ll be grateful for the help.

 Funny enough, once you start delegating, it’s amazing how liberating it is.
 You might be surprised how many things you start to hand off.

 If you’ve gotten into a comfortable routine, you actually need a bad client to come along every once in a while and shake things up.

 The clients that seem unsatisfied, or simply question everything, force you to do better work because it makes you reexamine why you do things in a certain way.

 Your process might be fantastic, but if you haven’t evaluated it in six months, there might be newer tech that can help make it smoother, faster or cheaper.

-While endless questions can seem annoying, we should always be able to explain the “why” of what we’re doing to a client.
+While endless questions can seem annoying, you should always be able to explain the “why” of what you’re doing to a client.
 So a client that keeps you sharp is never a bad thing.